-In 2016, he reported from the first-in-the-nation presidential primary in New Hampshire, the Democratic and Republican presidential primary debates and the Democratic National Convention in Philadelphia, where Hillary Clinton made history as the first woman in the United States to become the presidential nominee of a major political party.
+Before being named deputy director of newsgathering for the U.S. South in 2017, Sanz covered the region, national politics and the 2016 presidential election for Associated Press Television News.
+He reported throughout the United States, including from the first-in-the-nation presidential primary in New Hampshire, the Democratic and Republican presidential primary debates and the Democratic National Convention in Philadelphia, where Hillary Clinton made history as the first woman in the United States to become the presidential nominee of a major political party.

 In addition to his reports for APTN, AP Radio Network and the wire service, his work has appeared in The Atlanta-Journal Constitution, The Boston Globe, The New York Times, The Washington Post, TIME and USA TODAY.
-It has also appeared on ABC News, Al Jazeera, BBC World News, Inside Edition, National Public Radio, NBC News, PBS NewsHour and television and radio stations across the United States.
+It has also appeared on ABC News, Al Jazeera, BBC World News, CBS News, Inside Edition, National Public Radio, NBC News, PBS NewsHour and television and radio stations across the United States.

 Sanz was also part of a team of journalists who reported for FLDemocracy2012.com, a joint venture of The E.W.
 Scripps Company, its Florida television stations, the Scripps Treasure Coast Newspapers and the Naples Daily News.
 At The E.W.
-Scripps Company, Sanz covered milestones in the space program, including the inaugural SpaceX mission to the International Space Station and the construction of the Orion spacecraft.
+Scripps Company, Sanz covered milestones in the American space program, including the inaugural SpaceX mission to the International Space Station and the construction of the Orion spacecraft.
 His reports aired on WPTV-TV and WFLX-TV in South Florida, WFTS-TV in Tampa and other Scripps television stations in the United States.

 In 2010, Sanz was nominated for a Lone Star EMMY Award for his coverage of NASA.
 He was also honored by the Texas Associated Press Broadcasters for his coverage of Harris County government.
 In 2008, he was part of the station's continuous, Lone Star EMMY and Edward R. Murrow award-winning coverage of Hurricane Ike, reporting on coastal evacuations, the storm's landfall, its impact on the Houston area and the recovery efforts.
 A year earlier, his breaking news reports for KHOU 11 News This Morning contributed to the program's Lone Star EMMY nomination for best large market morning newscast.
 While in Houston, Sanz filed reports for CBS Newspath, CBS News on LOGO, CBS Radio News, The Early Show and other Belo Corporation television stations, including WFAA-TV in Dallas.
 He also contributed reports to The Daily Wrap on the Wall Street Journal Radio Network and KROI-FM in Houston.

-He moved to Houston in 2007 after spending several years as a general assignment reporter at WTHR-TV in Indianapolis.
+He moved to Houston in 2006 after spending several years as a general assignment reporter at WTHR-TV in Indianapolis.
 At WTHR, Sanz was part of a team of journalists sent to cover the aftermath of Hurricane Katrina along the United States Gulf Coast.
 Through his reports as an embedded reporter, he chronicled the journey of the Indiana National Guard in Mississippi.
 He also traveled to Mexico with the Indianapolis police and fire departments to report on their international training mission.
 His series, "Badges without Borders," received the Indiana Chapter of the Society of Professional Journalists first place award for Best Coverage of Minority Issues.
 The judges called it a story "well traveled, well told and well shot."
 He contributed reports to CNN, MSNBC, NBC News Channel, NBC Weather Plus and WFMS-FM while at WTHR.

 His television career began at the Channel One Network in Los Angeles where he covered news across the country and around the world.
 As an anchor and correspondent for Channel One News, nearly nine million people in 12,000 secondary schools nationwide watched Sanz’s reports.
 His travels took him to more than 30 states and nearly a dozen countries.
 At Channel One, he covered the devastation of Hurricane Mitch in Central America, the drug war in Mexico and one of the worst tornado outbreaks in Oklahoma history.
-He also filed reports from the White House and Capitol Hill.
+He also reported from the White House and Capitol Hill.

 In 2000, The Imagen Foundation honored his feature "Hero Street," about the small town of Silvis, Illinois, with its Best Children's Programming Award.
 In 1999, Channel One News followed him on a journey to Cuba where he traced his family's ancestry.
 Prior to joining the Channel One Network in 1998, Sanz worked in morning-drive radio.
 He anchored news headlines at WMMS-FM in Cleveland and worked as an anchor and producer at WPLL-FM in Miami.

-His career in journalism began at the Sun-Sentinel in Fort Lauderdale, Florida, where he reported and wrote news and feature stories for the Metro, Sports, Lifestyle and Community News sections of the newspaper.
+His career in journalism began at the Sun-Sentinel in Fort Lauderdale, Florida, where he reported and wrote news and feature stories for the metro, sports, lifestyle and community news sections of the newspaper.
 While there, he received awards for his reporting and writing and was honored as a most valuable staffer.